 Carefully snip just the teeth off of the zipper tape, leaving as much of the zipper tape intact as possible.

-Backing the Cut End
+Back the Cut End

 Place a ribbon, scrap of bias tape or fabric on the back side of the zipper under where you removed the teeth.
 This backing fabric will give you a smooth surface to keep the zipper tape intact and protect your skin.

-Finishing a Shortened Zipper
+Finish the Shortened Zipper